-In 1966, New York City established the unincorporated business tax (UBT) to tax unincorporated business income of proprietors and partners.
+In 1966, New York City established the Unincorporated Business Tax (UBT) to tax business income from unincorporated sole proprietorships and partnerships.
 Since fiscal year 1997 New York City residents with positive UBT liability have been able to claim a credit against their city personal income tax (PIT) liability for some or all of the UBT they pay.
-The credit was created to minimize double taxation of residents paying both the UBT and the PIT on the same income.
+The credit was created to minimize double taxation of the same income to the same individual.
 This option would cap the credit at \$10,000 and would require state legislation.

 The current PIT credit for UBT paid is designed to be progressive.
 New York City residents with taxable personal income of \$42,000 or less receive a credit equal to 100 percent of their UBT liability.
 This percentage decreases gradually for taxpayers with higher incomes until it reaches 23 percent for taxpayers with incomes of \$142,000 or more.
-Data from the city's Department of Finance on receipt of the credit by income group shows that in 2010, more than 4,800 city resident taxpayers with federal adjusted gross income (AGI) above \$1 million received an average credit of over \$20,000.
-Capping the UBT credit at \$10,000 would provide an estimated \$48 million annually.
+Data from the city's Department of Finance on receipt of the credit by income groups shows that in 2011, more than 5,100 city resident taxpayers with federal adjusted gross income (AGI) above \$1 million received an average credit of approximately \$20,000.
+Capping the UBT credit at \$10,000 would increase PIT revenue by an estimated \$51 million annually.
 This option would not affect commuters, as they do not pay city personal income tax.
-Since the elimination of the commuter PIT in 1999, the UBT has been the only city tax on commuters' unincorporated business income earned in the city.
+Since the elimination of the commuter PIT in 1999, the UBT has been the only city tax on commuters' unincorporated business incomes earned in the city.

-PROPONENTS MIGHT ARGUE that the progressive scale of the PIT credit for UBT paid is not sufficiently steep and that capping the credit is a good way to control the cost of the credit to the city.
-They might also argue that the cap would only affect a relatively small number of taxpayers, generally those with more than \$1 million in federal AGI, who would be able afford the tax increase.
+PROPONENTS MIGHT ARGUE that the progressive scale of the PIT credit for UBT paid is not sufficiently steep, especially at the higher income levels, and that capping the credit is a good way to control the cost of the credit to the city.
+They might also argue that the cap would only affect a relatively small number of taxpayers, generally those with more than \$1 million in federal AGI, who would be able to afford the tax increase.
+There would be no reduction in the personal income tax credit provided to the remaining three-quarters of the unincorporated business owners.

 OPPONENTS MIGHT ARGUE that the progressive scale of the PIT credit for UBT paid means that resident taxpayers with taxable incomes over \$42,000 already face some double taxation of the same income, and that double taxation would increase under the proposal.
-They might also argue that a better alternative would be to increase the rate on the UBT while simultaneously increasing the PIT credit for city residents' UBT liability, thereby having more of the tax increase fall on nonresidents who are not subject to double taxation on the same income.
+They might also argue that a better alternative would be to increase the rate on the UBT while simultaneously increasing the PIT credit for city residents' UBT liability, thereby having more of the tax increase fall on nonresidents who are not subject to double taxation on the same income by the city.
 As with any option to increase the effective tax on city businesses, there is some risk that proprietors and partners will move their businesses out of the city in response to the credit cap.

-OPTION: Commuter Tax Restoration
+Commuter Tax Restoration

 One option to increase city revenues would be to restore the nonresident earnings component of the personal income tax (PIT), known more commonly as the commuter tax.
 From the time it was established in 1971, the tax had equaled 0.45 percent of wages and salaries earned in the city by commuters and 0.65 percent of income from self-employment.
 Thirteen years ago the New York State Legislature repealed the tax, effective July 1, 1999.
-If the Legislature were to restore the commuter tax at its former rates effective on July 1, 2014, the city's PIT collections would increase by an estimated \$856 million in 2015.
+If the Legislature were to restore the commuter tax at its former rates effective on July 1, 2015, the Mayor's Office of Management and Budget estimates that the city's PIT collections would increase by \$860 million in 2016.